zhangp365/ComfyUI-utils-nodes/README.md

 ## MatchImageRatioToPreset
 According to the input image ratio, decide which standard SDXL training size is the closest match.
 This is useful for subsequent image resizing and other processes.

+## UpscaleImageWithModelIfNeed
+Enhanced the official UpscaleImageWithModel node by adding a judge.
+If the input image area exceeds a predefined threshold, upscaling is bypassed.
+The threshold is a percentage of the SDXL standard size (1024x1024) area.